Holidaydrills/holidaydrills-algos-and-datastructures/README.md

    * The structural induction proof is a proof that the proposition holds for all the minimal structures and that if it holds for the immediate substructures of a certain structure S, then it must hold for S also.

+**Sort Algorithms**
+* The lower bound for Comparison based sorting algorithm (Merge Sort, Heap Sort, Quick-Sort .. etc) is Ω(nLogn), i.e., they cannot do better than nLogn.

 ## Algorithms
 | Name           | Time Complexity | Space Complexity |
 | -------------  | :-------------: | -----:           |